GCX-HCI/grandcentrix-AndroidCodeStyle/README.md

 ```

 ## History
-The currently latest version is always pointed to [`AndroidTeam_latest.xml`](styles/AndroidTeam_latest.xml).
+The currently latest version is always pointed to [`grandcentrix.xml`](styles/grandcentrix.xml).
-This is always a copy of the styles with the highest version number.
+This is always a copy of the style with the highest version number.

 A changelog can be found in the [CHANGELOG](CHANGELOG.md) file.

 ## Contributing
-To contribute just change the codestyle locally to your needs.
+To contribute just change the code style locally to your needs.
 Then you can create a PR to this repository.

 The PR should always contain:
 * Some information what have changed.
 Inside the [CHANGELOG.md](CHANGELOG.md).
-* A updated [`AndroidTeam_latest.xml`](styles/AndroidTeam_latest.xml) to make it compareable to an older version.
+* A updated [`grandcentrix.xml`](styles/grandcentrix.xml) to make it compareable to an older version.
 * A new version in the [styles](/styles) folder.

 > **Note:** Just a rename don't make a "new Code Style version".
 You have also update the name of the scheme to the current version.
-See [first line](styles/AndroidTeam_latest.xml) of each file.
+See [first line](styles/grandcentrix.xml) of each file.